CVP UX Strategy & Design

 Internet redesign 2015-2017

 Key roles: running design thinking workshops with numerous small groups drawn from throughout the company, eliciting feature opportunities during all phases of the customer journey.
 Distilled features down through low-high value/ low-high effort sorting and provided as discovery to an external design firm.
 Oversaw design sprints and provided design/UX guidance through the launch of MVP.
-Validated design decisions through benchmarking studies and a/b tests, Defined feature enhancements to guide the evolution of the site to an end state that supports AI/ML driven personalization
+Validated design decisions through benchmarking studies and a/b tests.
+Defined feature enhancements and data strategy to guide the evolution of the site toward an end state that employs algorithm driven personalization and life-of-the-customer data handoffs.

 Testing & Optimization platform